Claw-Laboratory/nicotine_metabolomics/README.md

 ## STILL TO DO:
 1) write in a check that there's not data being overwritten for that sample's concentration variable (ie reruns in the same file), handle this how?
-2) join with samples on my rerun list .xlsx
+2) generate a NMR assay rerun sample list and connect data back in
+3) generate a sample list for phase 3 sample IDs